hudson-taylor/website/docs/client/api.md

 ### new Client([services])

 Passing an optional object as an argument will mount those services on the client.
-You can also do this after the fact, see *Client.add*.
+You can also do this after the fact, see *Client#add*.

 #### Example